After food, now Russia burns Dutch flowers

 Whatever the reason, ordinary Russians, already struggling with unemployment and inflation, can expect higher flower prices in the next few weeks when demand soars as children returning to school traditionally give flowers to their teachers.

-"These are freshly cut flowers from the Netherlands infected with western Californian flower thrips," Russian agricultural watchdog Rosselkhoznadzor's chief sanitary inspector, Yekaterina Salkova, explained as television showed workers burning boxes filled with roses.
+"These are freshly cut flowers from the Netherlands infected with western Californian flower thrips," Russian agricultural watchdog Rosselkhoznadzor's chief sanitary inspector, Yekaterina Slakova, explained as television showed workers burning boxes filled with roses.

 Authorities are now considering a ban on flowers from the Netherlands, which sends up to 5 percent of its flower sales to Russia.